 - the date you apply for benefits or your application date

-- your alleged onset date of disability or the date your disability began
+- your alleged onset date of disability or the date your medical condition began

 - the date the SSA approves you for benefits.